|Date of Birth||20 November 1916, Port Arthur, Texas, USA|

 Evelyn Louise Keyes was born in Port Arthur, Texas, on November 20, 1916 (for decades she would deceive the public as to her real age).
-Her father died when she was 2, and she and her only brother and three sisters grew up living with her mother and her grandmother in Atlanta, Georgia.
-Taking voice, dance and piano lessons, she was hopeful in becoming a ballerina.
-Instead she entered a beauty pageant or two and worked as a chorus girl before relocating to California at age 20.
-Shortly after her arrival in Los Angeles, a chance meeting with the legendary 'Cecil B. Demille' led to a Paramount contract.
-Stories differ as to how she met DeMille.
-Hollywood folklore has it that she was "discovered" by a talent scout in true Lana Turner fashion while eating at a restaurant; another more believable story has it that she connected with one of DeMille's former writers, which led to an introduction.
+Her father died when she was two, and she and her only brother and three sisters grew up living with her mother and her grandmother in Atlanta, Georgia.
+Taking voice, dance and piano lessons, she was hopeful of becoming a ballerina.
+Instead, she entered a beauty pageant or two and worked as a chorus girl before relocating to California at age 20.
+Shortly after her arrival in Los Angeles, a chance meeting with the legendary Cecil B. DeMille led to a Paramount Pictures contract.
+Stories differ as to how she met De Mille.
+Hollywood folklore has it that she was "discovered" by a talent scout in true Lana Turner fashion while eating at a restaurant; another. more believable story has it that she hooked up with one of De Mille's former writers, which led to an introduction.

-Nevertheless she was groomed as a starlet and initially placed in bit and/or unbilled roles.
-DeMille first gave her a small part in his pirate epic The Buccaneer (1938), then placed her rather obscurely in his sprawling railroad saga Union Pacific (1939).
-It was David O. Selznick who gave her the bit part of whiny, bratty Suellen O'Hara, who loses her beau to the more calculating Scarlett in Gone with the Wind (1939).
-This casting led directly to her signing with Columbia Studios.
+Nevertheless, she was groomed as a starlet and initially placed in bit and/or unbilled roles.
+De Mille first gave her a small part in his pirate epic The Buccaneer (1938), then placed her rather obscurely in his sprawling railroad saga Union Pacific (1939).
+It was David O. Selznick who gave her the bit part of whiny, bratty Suellen O'Hara, who loses her beau to the more calculating Scarlett in "Gone with the Wind".
+This led directly to her signing with Columbia Pictures.
 In 1938, just prior to the filming of GWTW, she married businessman Barton Bainbridge, her first of four.
-The marriage soured quickly within a year or so, however, after latching onto Budapest-born director Charles Vidor, who directed three of Evelyn's pictures, The Lady in Question (1940) (her first picture at Columbia), Ladies in Retirement (1941) and The Desperadoes (1943).
-This second marriage lasted about as long as the first (1943-1945) supposedly due to Vidor's infidelities.
+The marriage soured within a year or so, however, after she took up with Budapest-born director Charles Vidor, who directed three of her pictures: The Lady in Question (1940) (her first at Columbia), Ladies in Retirement (1941) and The Desperadoes (1943).
+This second marriage lasted about as long as the first (1943-1945), supposedly due to Vidor's infidelities.

 At Columbia Evelyn hit pin-up status and sparked a number of war-era pictures.
 She played Boris Karloff's daughter in the crime horror Before I Hang (1940) and a blind woman who befriends the hideously scarred Peter Lorre in the excellent The Face Behind the Mask (1941).
 Still, she could not rise above her secondary status.
-For every one nifty "B" picture that could propel her into the higher ranks, such as Dangerous Blondes (1943), there was always a low caliber western (Beyond the Sacramento (1940)), adventure (A Thousand and One Nights (1945)) or musical (The Thrill of Brazil (1946)) lurking about to keep her humble.
+For every one nifty "B" picture that could propel her into the higher ranks, such as Dangerous Blondes (1943), there was always a low-caliber western (Beyond the Sacramento (1940)), adventure (A Thousand and One Nights (1945)) or musical (The Thrill of Brazil (1946)) lurking about to keep her humble.

-Her last (and just as questionable) marriage was to another "father figure" type, musician Artie Shaw, a womanizer if ever there was one and who had already had been discarded by trophy wives Ava Gardner and Lana Turner (and five others) by the time he and Evelyn married in 1957.
-Evelyn had pretty much put her career on the back burner by this point.
+Her last (and just as questionable) marriage was to another "father figure" type, musician Artie Shaw, a womanizer if ever there was one who had already had been discarded by trophy wives Ava Gardner and Lana Turner (and five others) by the time he and Evelyn married in 1957.
+She had pretty much put her career on the back burner by this point.
 Surprisingly, this marriage lasted longer than any of their previous ones.
 The couple separated in the 1970s but did not divorce until 1985.

 Evelyn returned to the acting fold every once in while.
 Scarcely on stage (she once played Sally Bowles in a theatrical production of "I Am a Camera" in 1953), she joined up with Don Ameche in a 1972 tour of the musical "No, No, Nanette".
-She also would show up on a "Love Boat" or "Murder, She Wrote" episode on occasion.
+She also would show up on an episode of The Love Boat (1977) or Murder, She Wrote (1984) every now and then.
 She remained childless (there was one adopted child, Pedro, by Huston, but they were estranged).